MHaringa/insurancerating/docs/reference/MTPL.md

 - exposure:

-  Exposure.
-For example, if a vehicle is insured as of July 1 for a given year, the exposure equals 0.5 for that year.
+  Exposure, expressed in years.
+For example, if a vehicle is insured from July 1, the exposure equals 0.5 for that year.

 - amount:

-  Claim amount in euros.
+  Claim severity (in euros).

 - power: